 The Blue Cash Preferred earns 6% cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), making it one of the best credit cards year after year for buying groceries.
 On top of that you’ll also earn 6% cash back on all your U.S. streaming subscriptions and 3% cash back at U.S. gas stations and on transit, including taxis, ride-shares, parking, tolls, trains, buses and more.
 All cash back is received in the form of reward dollars that can be redeemed for statement credits.

 If you’re looking at the Blue Cash Preferred for groceries, you’ll want to think about your overall annual spending at U.S. supermarkets to determine if this card makes sense, or if you’d be better off with the Blue Cash Everyday.
-This is because the Blue Cash Preferred comes with a $0 introductory annual fee for the first year, then $95 thereafter (see rates and fees).
-Essentially, the Blue Cash Preferred is the better choice in the long run if you spend more than $3,166 in groceries annually.
+Although the Blue Cash Preferred comes with a $95 annual fee (see rates and fee), the card is still a better choice in the long run if you spend more than $3,166 in groceries annually.

 The one downside of the Blue Cash Preferred is that you should only use it on purchases made within the United States, as you’ll incur a 2.7% foreign transaction fee for overseas purchases (see rates and fees).
 That’s why while the Blue Cash cards are great to use domestically, they’re not recommended for those who often travel internationally.